sainikhith/sainikhith.github.io/_posts/2023-09-14-Finding-Prime-Numbers-With-Python.md

 # Project Overview  <a name="overview-main"></a>

 ## Introduction

-In this post I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value.
+In this post, I'm going to run through creating a function in Python that can quickly find all the Prime numbers below a given value.
 I've created this project to demonstrate the use of some basic Python functionality and data types in a simple mathematical problem.

-### Why python?
+### Why Python?

 There are a few good reasons for using Python to solve mathematical problems like this:

 * Python has simple and clean syntax that makes it easy to write and understand code.
 This is important for a maths-heavy algorithm like prime number calculations.